pcomputo/Whole-Foods-Delivery-Slot/README.md

 ### After you clone the project:
-_Walkthrough for Chrome, follow same steps if running on FireFox with the FireFox script_
+_Walkthrough for Chrome for Whole Foods, follow same steps if running on FireFox with the FireFox script_

 1. Run the requirements.txt (```$ pip install -r requirements.txt```)
 2. Run whole_foods_delivery_slot_chrome.py (``` $ python whole_foods_delivery_slot_chrome.py```)